-The Health Care Administration Program at King's College offers undergraduate students in the William G. McGowan School of Business the opportunity to complete a Master's of Science (M.S.) in Health Care Administration in 12-months following completion of their Bachelor of Science in Business Administration (B.S.B.A.) degree.
-The fifth-year master's in Health Care Administration program is open to all undergraduate majors in the William G. McGowan School of Business.
+The Health Care Administration Program at King's College offers undergraduate students at King's College the opportunity to complete a Master's of Science (M.S.) in Health Care Administration in 12-months following completion of their Bachelor's degree in any major.